mjskay/ggblend/cran-comments.md

+## Resubmission comments

+I (stupidly) forgot to add revdep to .Rbuildignore after running revdep checks, which is now fixed (re-ran all checks to be sure).

+## Original submission comments

 This is a minor release fixing some errors on CRAN due to (1) test failures due to changes in ggplot2 4.0.0 and (2) package anchors in links in documentation.

 ## R CMD check results